Materiały prasowe możesz użyć tego w swoich publikacjach

-It was 2012 and we wanted to have a worthwhile New Year’s eve with our friends, so we’ve put together a few questions that would help us focus.
-The event was an absolute success, our idea resonated really well with others.
+It was 2012 and we wanted to have a worthwhile New Year's Eve with our friends, so we put together a few questions that would help us focus.
+The event was an absolute success and our idea resonated really well with others.
 We thought that this could be something useful and decided to make a booklet.
-Next year we made it public on the internet.
+The next year, we made it public on the internet.
 We thought maybe we would have a couple hundred downloads and make a few people happy.
-Next thing we know – it went viral.
+Next thing we knew – it went viral.

 We have a steadily growing community, the downloads grew 13-fold since 2013.
 We get letters from all over the world from all kinds of people, telling us that the booklet helped them get a clearer picture of their lives or achieve some long-awaited goal.
 There are some truly amazing stories among them.